GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ## Overview {: #overview }

 A Chrome extension is composed of different parts.
-This page describes the structure of an extension, the role each part plays and how they work together.
+This page describes the structure of an extension, the role each part plays, and how they work together.
 It does not describe the code-level details of how to write an extension.

 If you are not familiar with Chrome extension development, we recommend first reading [Extensions 101][doc-ext-101] and [Development Basics][doc-dev-basics].